-If you’re into lunges, whether it’s weighted lunges, pulse lunges, or alternating lunges, then you have come to the right place.
+If you’re all about lunges, whether you’re rocking the weighted lunges, pulse lunges, or alternating lunges, then you’ve stumbled upon a goldmine of information right here.

 What Do Lunges Work?

 Get ready to uncover the incredible benefits that lunges bring to the table.
 These bad boys are not just your average exercise—oh no, they hold the power to transform you into a speed demon, all while keeping injuries at bay.